 Second, and more importantly, reaching out to the Stoddard Firm is free.
 Please contact us online or call us at 678-RESULTS (678-737-8587) so we can answer your questions and discuss what is necessary to achieve a favorable result in your car wreck case.
 It never hurts to have more information.
 There is no reason not to call or contact us for free advice.

-If you have been injured in a car accident in Georgia, call Matt Stoddard of The Stoddard Firm today.
+If you have been injured in a car accident in Atlanta, call Matt Stoddard of The Stoddard Firm today.
 The Stoddard Firm has the knowledge, experience and resources to successfully pursue your claim.
 If you have questions or would like to set up an evaluation, contact us online or call 678-RESULTS.

 FREQUENTLY ASKED QUESTIONS